Singapore Income Tax Guide YA2026: Brackets & Reliefs

 Supplementary Retirement Scheme (SRS) contributions — fully deductible up to:

 Parenthood Tax Rebate (PTR) — not a relief but a credit: $5,000 for the first qualifying child, $10,000 for the second, $20,000 for the third and beyond.
-Applied against tax payable; unused balance carries forward.
+Applied against tax payable; unused balance carries forward to future years.

 The Tax Relief Calculator stacks all your eligible reliefs and surfaces which ones are leaving money on the table.